CEQA Review, Projects + Information|

 This branding effort was aimed at attracting automobile-based tourism and positioned Ukiah, along with similar communities, as an entry point to natural and recreational destinations.

 By the mid-1990s, the City formalized its approach to gateways through adoption of the 1995 Ukiah Valley General Plan and Growth Management Program (1995 General Plan).
 This plan established a more structured, policy-driven framework and identified two distinct gateway types.
 The first level consisted of regional entry points into the Ukiah Valley, generally associated with major highway approaches.
 The second level focused on primary corridors leading into and through the city, recognizing that gateways function not only as points of entry but also as extended corridor experiences.
-These second-level gateways included nearly all major city streets, such as North State Street, South State Street, Perkins Street, Gobbi Street, Talmage Road, and Low Gap Road.
+These second-level gateways identified nearly all major city streets, including North State Street, South State Street, Perkins Street, Gobbi Street, Talmage Road, and Low Gap Road.

-The 1995 General Plan emphasized preservation of the Ukiah Valley’s rural and bucolic visual character and highlighted the role of corridor design in shaping perceptions of the community.
-Gateway areas were identified as locations where development patterns, landscaping, signage, and roadway design should be coordinated to reinforce a cohesive visual identity.
 To support these objectives, the plan included Implementation Measure CD-7.I(a), which called for use of redevelopment authority and other property improvement incentives to encourage reinvestment and aesthetic enhancement within gateway areas.
 Although redevelopment agencies have since been dissolved under California law, this measure reflects the City’s broader policy direction to use available public tools to support gateway improvements

 Recent History